Automated Clearing House (ACH)

 The DO reported that check amount on the check-issue transmittal.

-To adjust the issues to agree with the amount of checks as drawn, the DO must submit a journal voucher or appropriate correspondence to PFC.
+To adjust the issues to agree with the amount of checks as drawn, the DO must submit a journal voucher or appropriate correspondence to NPIRC.
 In addition, the DO does the following:

 Collects the overdraft amount related to the receivable established for the adjustment, or